IrisRainbowNeko/RainbowNekoEngine/README.md

 git clone https://github.com/IrisRainbowNeko/RainbowNekoEngine.git
 cd RainbowNekoEngine
 pip install -e .
-# Modified based on this project or start a new project and make initialization
-nekoinit
 ```

 3. To use xFormers to reduce VRAM usage and accelerate training: